elemprod/lptask/README.md

  task to run with predictable timing.
 In the case of the scheduler, a longer running task would need to save its state to its internal storage, restart itself with a short interval and then return from its handler.
-It practice, this rarely needs to be done since task handler functions are typically short in duration.
+It practice, this rarely needs to be done since embedded task handlers are most often short in duration.

-Most low power embedded systems only require hard real time performance for a small subset of their tasks and often don't require hard real time performance at all.
-These systems can live within a cooperative scheduler's constraints, saving the overhead and complexity required by a typical preemptive OS and ultimately reducing the system power consumption.

 ## Use Cases